Bullet journal: Reception

-Carroll gave a TED talk about bullet journaling at the 2017 TEDxYale event, titled "How to declutter your mind – keep a journal."
-Carroll also published a book on the system, The Bullet Journal Method, in 2018.

-Economic impact
+Impact on stationery sales

 Since the introduction of bullet journaling, its growing popularity has contributed to an increase in sales of traditional stationery products, such as notebooks, pens, etc. As of 2018, there was an 18% increase in the sale of notebooks in the US compared to the year before.
 There was also an increase ranging from 5% to 17% in the sale of various types of pens.